Glatzli/model_comparison_codes/README.md

 - timeseries of depth of CAP:
-  	How show the best over spatial extent if mountains give higher variables??? when 3 model levels with dT/dz < 0 => CAP depth works now! compare lower Inn Valley with upper/Innsbruck: how does it change?
+  	How show the best over spatial extent if mountains give higher variables??? when temperature decreases over 3 consecutive model levels => take lowest height for cap height
-  		Looks like CAP is lower in lower Inn valley...
+  	- needs to implemented correctly, is it working now in calc_cap_height?
+  	- calculation of full domain "worked" in calc_vhd, but that's messy => change everything to calc_cap_height and plot_cap_height fct!

   	(need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL!